codereached/openstack-compute-api/README.md

+FORMAT: 1A

-# A Proposed Next Version of the OpenStack Compute API
+# OpenStack Compute API

 This repository contains a single document (this one) describing a proposed new OpenStack Compute API.
 I've used [API Blueprint](http://apiblueprint.org/)